Why others criticise you in business

 They feel insecure

 This is a summary of all of the above all put into one.
-The need to criticise or hurt somebody else’s feelings is a huge sign of insecurity.
+The need to criticise people or hurt somebody else’s feelings is a huge sign of insecurity.
 Whether this is in work relationships, personal relationships, etc. it is always caused by insecurity.

-They are genuinely trying to help
+The reason people criticise you is that they are genuinely trying to help

 There is always this possibility – let’s not be negative!

 People don’t always see the damage they cause when criticising somebody’s work or skillset.
 They do genuinely believe they are helping you and will continue to do so until somebody plays their way back to them.

 People that do this most likely have poor social skills.